msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 </div>

 <div class="imagetitle">
-In below example, we are receiving stock from <b>Tamaki Central Medical Store</b>.
+In the below example, we are receiving stock from <b>Tamaki Central Medical Store</b>.
 </div>

 ![Select a Supplier](/docs/replenishment/images/is_selectsupplier.gif)